github/docs/content/copilot/managing-copilot/managing-copilot-for-your-enterprise/managing-policies-and-features-for-copilot-in-your-enterprise.md

 ## {% data variables.product.prodname_copilot_short %} in {% data variables.product.prodname_dotcom_the_website %}

-With a {% data variables.product.prodname_copilot_enterprise_short %} license, members of your enterprise can access AI features that enhance their experience on {% data variables.product.prodname_dotcom_the_website %}, including:
+With a {% data variables.product.prodname_copilot_enterprise_short %} license, you can enable "{% data variables.product.prodname_copilot_short %} in {% data variables.product.prodname_dotcom_the_website %}" to provide members of your enterprise access to AI features on {% data variables.product.prodname_dotcom_the_website %}, including:
-* {% data variables.product.prodname_copilot_chat %} in {% data variables.product.prodname_dotcom_the_website %}
+* **{% data variables.product.prodname_copilot_chat %} in {% data variables.product.prodname_dotcom_the_website %}** - You can ask {% data variables.product.prodname_copilot %} coding-related questions within a chat interface on {% data variables.product.prodname_dotcom_the_website %}.
+You can ask general questions or questions within a specific context such as a repository, issue, file, or symbol.
-* {% data variables.product.prodname_copilot_short %} pull request summaries
-* {% data variables.product.prodname_copilot_short %} knowledge bases

-To learn more about these features, see "[AUTOTITLE](/copilot/github-copilot-enterprise/overview/github-copilot-enterprise-feature-set)."
+* **{% data variables.product.prodname_copilot_short %} pull request summaries** - {% data variables.product.prodname_copilot_short %} can generate a summary of the changes made in a pull request, as well as a list of impacted files, using natural language.
+This overview helps reviewers quickly understand the proposed changes.
+* **{% data variables.product.prodname_copilot_short %} knowledge bases** - Organization owners can create knowledge bases consisting of Markdown documentation across one or more repositories, allowing organization members to use that documentation as context when they ask questions in {% data variables.product.prodname_copilot_chat_dotcom %} and {% data variables.product.prodname_copilot_chat %} in {% data variables.product.prodname_vscode %}.

 If you enable "{% data variables.product.prodname_copilot_short %} in {% data variables.product.prodname_dotcom_the_website %}", you can also configure additional features:
 * **Opt in to user feedback collection** - If enabled, developers can provide feedback after {% data variables.product.prodname_copilot_short %} generates a pull request summary, and the summary will be sent to {% data variables.product.prodname_dotcom %} for context.
 If disabled, developers can still provide feedback after each {% data variables.product.prodname_copilot_chat_short %} response, and via the "Give feedback" link in conversations.